SteveShaffer/gitten/README.md

 - TODO: Auto-prefix the message with the current ticket number (if applicable)
 - TODO: Auto-divine the message if none is provided
 - TODO: Auto-push: add auto rebase or merge if possible and interactive feedback if not
+- TODO: Deprecate in favor of `save`

+### `gish save [message]`

+"Saves" local changes to the current branch.
+If `message` is provided, it will overwrite the current commit message.
+If the branch on `origin` is ahead of the current local copy, it will attempt to automatically merge those.
+If there are conflicts, it will instruct the user to fix those.
+At the end of it all, the branch should be in sync with `origin` and have only 1 commit.

+In `git` terms, it's basically like `git add . && git commit -a` if you never had to worry about being out of sync with the remote tracking branch.
+So there's a good amount of merging, squash-rebasing, and then force-pushing going on here.

+- TODO: Build it

 ### `gish pr <title>`